Embird Embroidery Software

 Embird Tutorial - Sfumato Stitch (old version): Creating Design

 4 - Choose the "Selection Tool" in the toolbar at the left side of the screen (arrow 1 in Picture No. 3).
-Make the selection which you would like to crop and convert to stitches.
-To make the selection, move the mouse pointer to the work area to the top left corner of the selection, depress the left mouse button and drag the mouse to the right bottom corner of the selection.
-Release the left mouse button there (arrow 2 in Picture No. 3) Finally, crop image by choosing "Edit -> Crop" command from the main menu (arrow 3 in Picture No. 3).
+Make the selection that you would like to crop and convert to stitches.
+To make the selection, move the mouse pointer in the work area to the top-left corner of the selection, depress the left mouse button, and drag the mouse to the bottom-right corner of the selection.
+Release the left mouse button there (arrow 2 in Picture No. 3).
+Finally, crop the image by choosing the "Edit -> Crop" command from the main menu (arrow 3 in Picture No. 3).

 Picture No. 3